10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: Free

-A 20-minute uphill walk from the center (or a $3 taxi if the altitude makes stairs feel like Everest), Killi Killi is a lookout with a 270-degree view of the canyon city.
+A 20-minute uphill walk from the center (or a $3 taxi when the altitude makes stairs feel like Everest), Killi Killi is a lookout with a 270-degree view of the canyon city.
 As the sun drops, the buildings catch golden light, the snow on Illimani turns pink, and the cable car lines become strings of light crossing the void.

 Bring coca tea in a thermos.
 Sit on the wall.
 Watch the city light up from the bottom of the canyon to the top.